michael-haney/learning_by_doing/objects/Readme.md

+#Troubled_puppy Readme

+Make it to the end of the day with your bothersome puppy!
+Use the commands pet, let_out, walk, and feed in the correct order in order to make it.
+Don't forget to use the command mood if you need a hint!

+###Notes for editing
 >If I pet the dog when hes groggy DONE leads to awake If I pet the dog when hes awake DONE leads to awake/does nothing If I pet the dog when hes hungry DONE loop - bites off finger